zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

 ### **Confirm Customized OsCommerce App is Running**

 15. Open Firefox and enter in instance's IP Address.
 16. If you see a similar window as shown in the photo below, you have successfully completed this lab!
-In the next lab, we will make changes to the apache configuration file to resolve the broken url's issue.
+In the next lab, you will make changes to the apache configuration file to resolve the broken url's issue.

     ![](./images/imageR1.png "")